flatcloud0b3/power-dojo/doc/POST_pushtx.md

 ## Parameters
 * **tx** - `hex string` - The raw transaction hex
 * **at** - `string` (optional) - Access Token (json web token).
 Required if authentication is activated.
 Alternatively, the access token can be passed through the `Authorization` HTTP header (with the `Bearer` scheme).
+* **strict_mode_vouts** (optional) - `string` - A pipe-separated list of outpoints indices.
+A strict verification is enforced on these outpoints before the transaction is pushed.
+Strict mode checks that addresses associated to these outputs aren't reused.
+If verifications fail, push is aborted and an error is returned.

 ### Example